 Social media is often one of the most difficult marketing tools for B2B companies to use, but many B2B wholesale companies use it every day.
-It can be hard to avoid being boring while promoting your product or service.
+It takes skill and practice to be exciting or engaging while promoting your product or service.

 B2B Influencer Marketing

 Influencer marketing is a form of paid advertising where you pay a social media personality to promote your product or service.
 Though more common in B2C marketing, it is still a viable option for many B2B businesses.

 The best influencers are ones that are already followed and engaged with by your prospective audience.
 Make sure to thoroughly research your audience before investing in an influencer program.